noahehall/theBookOfNoah/0current/languages/scala/scala.syntax.md

 // in scala 2 remove the : and use {} to denote the body case class MyType(name: String, age: Int): val ageNextDecade: Int = age + 10 // computed value, instance.ageNextDecade
+  def duplicateThisInstance: MyType =
+    copy(name = "some other name") // copy will return a new item of this (MyType)

 //////////////////////////////////
 // case objects